fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-08-SK.md

 Because all patterns share the same core interface, you can easily experiment with different orchestration strategies without rewriting agent logic or learning new APIs.
 The SDK abstracts the complexity of agent communication, coordination, and result aggregation so you can focus on designing workflows that deliver results.

-Multi-agent orchestration in Microsoft Agent Framework provides a flexible, scalable way to build intelligent systems that combine the strengths of multiple specialized agents.
+Multi-agent orchestration in the Semantic Kernel SDK provides a flexible, scalable way to build intelligent systems that combine the strengths of multiple specialized agents.
 With built-in orchestration patterns, a unified development model, and runtime features for managing execution, you can quickly prototype, refine, and deploy collaborative AI workflows.
 Whether you’re running agents in parallel, coordinating sequential steps, or enabling dynamic conversations, the framework gives you the tools to turn multiple agents into a cohesive problem-solving team.

 ## Description

-In this challenge, you will build a sophisticated multi-agent application using Microsoft Agent Framework.
+In this challenge, you will build a sophisticated multi-agent application using Semantic Kernel's Agent Orchestration framework.
 You'll create specialized agents that work together to solve a complex business scenario requiring multiple areas of expertise.

 Your task is to develop a **Travel Planning Assistant** that uses multiple agents to collaboratively plan a comprehensive trip.
 This scenario requires:

-1. **Search Flights Agent** - Provides flight options and recommendations
+1. **Weather Agent** - Provides weather forecasts and recommendations
-2. **Search Hotels Agent** - Provides hotel options and recommendations
+2. **Budget Agent** - Calculates costs and suggests budget-friendly alternatives
 3. **Activity Agent** - Recommends activities and attractions based on interests
-4. **Travel Policy Compliance Agent** - Check if travelling complies with the company policies
+4. **Restaurant Agent** - Suggests dining options based on preferences and budget
-4. **Coordinator Agent** - Orchestrates the collaboration and provides final recommendations
+5. **Coordinator Agent** - Orchestrates the collaboration and provides final recommendations

 You'll implement different orchestration patterns to demonstrate how agents can work together in various ways:

 - Use **Sequential Orchestration** for the main planning pipeline
 - Use **Concurrent Orchestration** for gathering parallel information
+- Use **Group Chat Orchestration** for collaborative decision-making scenarios

 ### Requirements

-1. **Set up the Microsoft Agent Framework**:
+1. **Set up the Semantic Kernel Agent Framework**:
    - Install the required NuGet packages for agent orchestration
    - Configure the agent runtime environment